 Thinking About Buying a New Bicycle?

-Almost 2,000,000 bicycles are stolen in the U.S every year according to the National Bike Registry, and most of them were never seen again.
+Almost 2 million bicycles are stolen in the U.S. every year, according to the National Bike Registry, and most of them are never seen again.
 With the increasingly popularity of cycling as both a sport and a means of transportation, bicycles have become a target for thieves.

 Bicycles are stolen most often in densely populated areas such as cities and suburbs, but university and college towns are another hot spot, with bicycle theft representing over half of property crimes on campuses.